-- (a) For each NMI, a separate Inventory Table is required that identifies each Unmetered Device type that forms part of the NMI load and for each Unmetered Device type lists: - (i) The Unmetered Device type; - (ii) The form of on/off control photoelectric cell control or timer control; - (iii) If photoelectric cell control, sunset and sunrise times; - (iv) If timer control, the on/off times for the timer control; - (v) If an Unmetered Device is shared with another NMI, the proportion of load that is agreed by affected Registered Participants to be attributable to that NMI (k).
+- (a) For each NMI a separate Inventory Table is required that, identifies each Unmetered Device that forms part of the NMI load, and lists: - (i) the Unmetered Device Type; - (ii) the form of on/off control photoelectric cell control or timer control; - (iii) if photoelectric cell control, sunset and sunrise times; - (iv) if timer control, the on/off times for the timer control; - (v) End User details; - (vi) Location details; - (vii) if an Unmetered Device is shared with another NMI, the proportion of load that is agreed by affected Registered Participants to be attributable to that NMI (k).
 Each k factor will be less than 1.
-The sum of the k factors for a shared Unmetered Device across each respective NMI must be equal to 1; - (vi) Number of such Unmetered Devices installed;
+The sum of the k factors for a shared Unmetered Device across each respective NMI must be equal to 1;

-- (vii) Effective start date the first day on which that record in the Inventory Table is to be included in the calculation of metering data for that NMI; - (viii) Effective end date the last day on which that record in the Inventory Table is to be included in the calculation of metering data for that NMI; and - (ix) Last change date the date that record in the Inventory Table was most recently created or modified. - (b) Each Unmetered Device in the Inventory Table is a unique combination of physical hardware, time control classification and shared portion, for example, if an Unmetered Device is shared with another NMI, the individual portions of the Unmetered Device(s) must be included in the Inventory Table as a separate Unmetered Device type. - (c) Each MC must develop the initial Inventory Table for the NMIs for which it is responsible.
+- (viii) number of such Unmetered Devices installed; - (ix) effective start date the first day on which that record in the Inventory Table is to be included in the calculation of metering data for that NMI; - (x) effective end date the last day on which that record in the Inventory Table is to be included in the calculation of metering data for that NMI; and - (xi) last change date the date that record in the Inventory Table was most recently created or modified. - (b) Each Unmetered Device in the Inventory Table is a unique combination of physical hardware, time control classification and shared portion, for example, if an Unmetered Device is shared with another NMI, the individual portions of the Unmetered Device(s) must be included in the Inventory Table as a separate Unmetered Device. - (c) Each MC must develop the initial Inventory Table for the NMIs for which it is responsible.
 The initial Inventory Table must be agreed by the affected Registered Participants, AEMO and the relevant End User. - (d) Each MC must use reasonable endeavours to update the Inventory Table, for the NMIs for which it is responsible, on at least a monthly basis to ensure that the accuracy requirements in section 12.5 of Metrology Procedure: Part A are met.
-Such changes to the Inventory Table may only be made on a retrospective basis where: - (i) Agreed by the MC and the affected Registered Participants; or - (ii) Necessary to comply with clause 7.9.4 of the NER. - (e) The MC must communicate any material changes to the Inventory Table to the affected Registered Participants. - (f) The MC must provide the Inventory Table to relevant Registered Participants when requested.
+Such changes to the Inventory Table may only be made on a retrospective basis where: - (i) agreed by the MC and the affected Registered Participants; or - (ii) necessary to comply with clause 7.9.4 of the NER. - (e) The MC must communicate any material changes to the Inventory Table to and obtain agreement from the affected Registered Participants. - (f) The MC must provide the Inventory Table to relevant Registered Participants when requested.